secretstartups/handbook/paid-time-off/index.html.md

 If you are taking Parental Leave, please see our [Parental Leave Policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 Paid time off is in addition to any [official public holidays](#a-gitlab-team-members-guide-to-time-off) that apply to the country where you live.
-When accounting for such holidays in [PTO Ninja](#pto-ninja), do specify a "Public Holidays" event.
+When accounting for such holidays in [PTO by Roots](#pto-by-roots), do specify a "Public Holidays" event.
 This helps us to ensure that all of our Team Members are meeting at least the [Statutory Vacation Requirements](#statutory-vacation-requirements).

 ## A GitLab team member's Guide to Time Off